 It just is.
 It’s a yes or a no, stay or a go, do or do not do scenario.
 There is no why.

 An image of your mother fills your head, her eyebrows arched and lips twisted in a forced smile, the afternoon sunlight tinting the smoky haze a golden yellow around her ash blonde hair.
 She must have asked you that a dozen time a day, every day, until the day she grew sick and died.
 Even when you were older, and she was scared of who you’d grown into, she still asked.
 Only then with a touch of humor laced through her tone.

 Yeah.
-She’d been scared of you, but fought her instincts, welcoming you into her arms.
-And you’d loved her for it, fighting your own instincts, as best you could.
-But ever since she left you lost the reason to fight, so your instincts took hold and you became the hunter you were meant to be.
+She’d been scared of you, but fought her instincts and welcomed you into her arms.
+And you’d loved her for it, fighting your own instincts as best you could.
+But ever since she left, you lost the reason to fight, so your instincts took hold and you became the hunter you were meant to be.